 Monica Bond is a principal scientist with the Wild Nature Institute.
 She has been conducting research on giraffes in the Tarangire region of Tanzania since 2012.
-Monica is project coordinator for Celebrating Africa’s Giants and she has written the popular picture books, The Amazing Migration of Lucky the Wildebeest, Juma the Giraffe, and Our Elephant Neighbours.
-She is writing a new picture book about rhinoceros, called Helping Brother Rhinoceros.
+Monica is project coordinator for Celebrating Africa’s Giants and she has written the popular picture books, The Amazing Migration of Lucky the Wildebeest, Juma the Giraffe, Our Elephant Neighbours, and Helping Brother Rhinoceros.

 David Brown is a biologist, wildlife conservationist, and environmental educator.
 He has researched giraffe population genetics, and along with his colleagues discovered that many of the giraffe subspecies in the wild may be distinct species.
 David has written for National Geographic Kids, Highlights, and Mongabay.com.
-For Celebrating Africa’s Giants, David authors posters and coordinates partnerships with U.S. zoos and institutions.
+For Celebrating Africa’s Giants, David authors posters, writes articles, and coordinates partnerships with U.S. zoos and institutions.

 Chris Barela provides art, marketing and media for museums, parks, zoos and aquariums.
 Chris is illustrating and designing the Celebrating Africa's Giants posters and lesson plans for teachers and parents.